kiwigrid/helm-charts/charts/influxdb-backup/README.md

 ## Introduction

-This Helm chart is able to backup multiple InfluxDB instances and upload it to a storage provider.
+This Helm chart is able to backup multiple InfluxDB instances and upload it to a storage provider like Google or Azure storage.

 ## InfluxDB is an Open-Source Time Series Database